Beliefs and Values

 Programme of Study: Key Stage 3

-- Year 9: Autumn Term, Ultimate Questions - Religion and Science, Introduction to Philosophy of Religion, Spring Term, How should we live? - Introduction to ethics and ethical issues, Summer Term, Ultimate Questions - Life After Death, Alternative Religions.
+Spring Term: How should we live? - Introduction to ethics and ethical issues.
+Summer Term: Ultimate Questions - Life After Death, Alternative Religions.

 Programme of Study: Key Stage 4 - Year 10 and 11